ray-chew/pyBELLA/RKLM_Python/docs/advect.rst

 .. math::
     \mathcal{U}^{**} = \mathcal{A}_{x}^{\Delta t/2} \mathcal{A}_{y}^{\Delta t/2} \mathcal{A}_{z}^{\Delta t/2} \mathcal{A}_{z}^{\Delta t/2} \mathcal{A}_{y}^{\Delta t/2} \mathcal{A}_{x}^{\Delta t/2} \mathcal{U}^*,

 recalling that the Strang splitting is a second-order operator splitting method.
-The Strang-splitting is computed in :py:meth:`physics.gas_dynamics.explicit.advect`.
+The Strang-splitting is computed in :py:meth:`physics.gas_dynamics.explicit.advect` which calls :py:meth:`physics.gas_dynamics.explicit.explicit_step_and_flux` for each substep.

 More details on the methods discussed here can be found in [LeVeque]_.